Robinpig/Note/docs/CS/CN/TCP.md

 ESTAB - rcv FIN -> CLOSE WAIT - close and snd FIN -> LAST-ACK -> rcv ACK-> CLOSED

+#### TIME_WAIT State

+The way in which a packet gets ‘‘lost’’ in a network is usually the result of routing anomalies.
+This original packet is called a lost duplicate or a wandering duplicate.
+TCP must handle these duplicates.

+There are two reasons for the TIME_WAIT state:
+1. To implement TCP’s full-duplex connection termination reliably
+2. To allow old duplicate segments to expire in the network

+The first reason can be explained by assuming that the final ACK is lost.
+The server will resend its final FIN, so the client must maintain state information, allowing it to resend the final ACK.
+If it did not maintain this information, it would respond with an RST (a different type of TCP segment), which would be interpreted by the server as an error.

+The connection is closed and then sometime later, we establish another connection between the same IP addresses and ports.
+This latter connection is called an incarnation of the previous connection since the IP addresses and ports are the same.
+TCP must prevent old duplicates from a connection from reappearing at some later time and being misinterpreted as belonging to a new incarnation of the same connection.
+To do this, TCP will not initiate a new incarnation of a connection that is currently in the TIME_WAIT state.

+> There is an exception to this rule.
+> Berkeley-derived implementations will initiate a new incarnation of a connection that is currently in the TIME_WAIT state if the arriving SYN has a sequence number that is ‘‘greater than’’ the ending sequence number from the previous incarnation.

 ### Window Scale